 - Wider multiply and divide ranges and other data sheet specification improvements.

 - The user must re-implement the MMCM and PLL designs from a prior family in the Versal device.
 The Vivado tools migrate, for example, the MMCME4_ADV and PLLE4_ADV primitives from prior families to the MMCME5 and XPLL primitives, respectively, but the results must be reviewed.
 Some prior family primitives are not supported in Versal primitives, and the migrated settings are likely to be sub-optimal for the Versal primitives.
-Refer to the Clocking Wizard for Versal ACAP LogiCORE IP Product Guide (PG321) for additional information.
+See the Clocking Wizard for Versal Adaptive SoC LogiCORE IP Product Guide (PG321) for additional information.

 - The name of the PLL has changed to XPLL.
 XPLL is used for every DDR interface along with XPHY.

-- Specification improvements as detailed in the Versal ACAP data sheets.
+- Specification improvements as detailed in the Versal adaptive SoC data sheets listed in References.

 - There are four output counters (dividers) instead of two that support programmable logic clocking.
 The complementary (inverted) outputs have been removed.

 - The XPLL functionality is extended by a user-controllable deskew subsystem.
 This system allows that an output clock can be dynamically deskewed or phase shifted to an input clock other than the required XPLL input clock.

 - The XPLL can be set up to deskew the delay between the two clock inputs connected to CLKIN_DESKEW/CLKFB similar to MMCM.